deislabs/mystikos/doc/user-getting-started-tee-aware.md

   running inside a TEE with certain identities.

 Why is **collaborated confidential computing** so important?
-Imaging a doomsday scenario when the digital world is fallen: all routers/NICs on the internet and all operating systems become untrustworthy, the **collaborated confidential computing** would enable a group of applications, serving as `safe harbors`, to collaborate and fight against
+Imagine a doomsday scenario when the digital world has fallen: all routers/NICs on the internet and all operating systems become untrustworthy, the **collaborated confidential computing** would enable a group of applications, serving as `safe harbors`, to collaborate and fight against